-Equity in Reveal Math
+Equity and Reveal Math

-Reveal Math supports the development of equitable math classrooms through a variety of resources and practices embedded in the program.
-Reveal Math places an emphasis on creating a positive and productive classroom culture where all students have common access to rigorous instruction while fostering the development of growth mindset and a positive math identity.
+Reveal Math supports the development of equitable math classrooms through the variety of resources and practices embedded into the program.
+Reveal Math places an emphasis on creating a positive and productive classroom culture where all students have common access to rigorous instruction while supporting the student's development of growth mindset and a positive math identity.
+The Math Is...
+Unit, which is the first unit in each grade level, focuses on helping students see themselves as "doers of mathematics."
+Students develop thinking habits that are integral to mathematical problem-solving and co-create classroom norms that lead to a mutually supportive and productive learning environment.